sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - draft-query-group.md

 ## Example: Transform fields

-The following example shows TBD:
+The following example shows how to use the output from other extracted fields as the context for new prompts, in order to transform or ask questions about the original fields:

 **Config**